bmolnar91/workbook/module_advanced_enterprise_csharp.md

 Each implementation of the managed framework has its own set of Base Class Libraries.
 The **Base Class Library (BCL)** contains classes such as exception handling, strings, XML, I/O, networking, and collections.

-**.NET Standard** is a specification for implementing the BCL.
+**.NET Standard is a specification for implementing the BCL**.
 Since a .NET implementation is required to follow this standard, application developers will not have to worry about different versions of the BCL for each managed framework implementation.

-**Framework Class Libraries (FCL)** such as WPF, WCF, and ASP.NET are _not_ part of the BCL, and therefore are _not_ included in .NET Standard.
+**Framework Class Libraries (FCL)** such as WPF, WCF, and ASP.NET are **_not_ part of the BCL**, and therefore are _not_ included in .NET Standard.

 Conclusion:

 .NET Standard is an **API specification** that defines, for a given version, what **Base Class Libraries** must be implemented.

 .NET Core is a **managed framework** that is optimized for building console, cloud, ASP.NET Core, and UWP (Universal Windows Platform) applications.
-It provides **an implementation of .NET Standard** for the Base Class Libraries.
+It provides **an implementation of .NET Standard for the _Base Class Libraries_**.

-//ASP stands for Active Server Pages.//
+> ASP stands for Active Server Pages.

 _**More .NET Core**_: